M-Croghan/CSNotebook-Interview-Prep/CS_Concepts.md

 - Control influences the activity between the model and the view.
 Acts on both of model & the view.
 Controls the data flow into model object & updates the view whenever the data changes (Keeps the model & view separate).

 ### <span style="color: aqua">What is a UML diagram?</span>
-UML is a general-purpose modeling language and is used to represent the components related to important OOP concepts. in essence it’s a general way of defining the whole software architecture or structure.
+UML is a general-purpose modeling language and is used to represent the components related to important OOP concepts. in essence, it’s a general way of defining the whole software architecture or structure.

 ### <span style="color: aqua">What are design patterns?</span>
 Represent best practices / solutions to general problems  frequently faced by software developers.

-### <span style="color: aqua"></span>
+### <span style="color: aqua">What is an API?</span>
+An application-programming interface (API) is a set of programming instructions and standards for accessing a web-based software application or web tool.
+A software company releases its API to the public so that other software developers can design products that are powered by its service... [it] is a software-to-software interface, not a user interface.
+With APIs, applications talk to each other without any user knowledge or intervention.
+Notable examples being: Google Maps, integrating social media sharing, and a secure payment system through PayPal.

-### <span style="color: aqua"></span>
+### <span style="color: aqua">What is Unit Testing?</span>
+Unit testing is typically done by developers themselves.
+It focuses on the smallest unit of software design and tests a piece of code (a unit) for correct behavior.
+"Does this class / method operate as intended?"
+A unit test can be targeted at an individual unit or group of interrelated units.
+It is often done using sample input and observing its corresponding outputs.
 ### <span style="color: aqua"></span>

 ### <span style="color: aqua"></span>